 - Find a place to sit together that suits you both

-- Try to read for at least 5 to 10 minutes a day and once over the weekend.
+- Try to read for at least 5 to 10 minutes a day.
 Encourage it as a pleasurable experience.

 - Find some time to talk about the book as well as reading it.